Exchange / Erasmus Programs at Hebrew University

 One passport-sized photo uploaded to your online application.

-The following are to be submitted separately from your online application:
+The following are to be submitted to your online application:

 - Two official transcripts, either originals or notarized copies, must be sent directly from the relevant division/faculty/program.
-Faxes are not accepted for this purpose.
-Documents can be verified by bringing the original and a photocopy to the RIS office.
 If the name on the academic records differs from the name on the application form, please submit official documentation authenticating the name change.

 - Official TOEFL scores of 89 or above on the internet-based test (RIS code 0206).
 This is only required if you have not previously studied at an institution of higher education where the language of instruction was English.
 For further information, see the TOEFL website.